 South Girard

 HORNET STADIUM -- MONTGOMERY

 ADM.: Students 75¢, Adults \$1.25

+·

 nada), and "Sit Small with Little Paul."
 There were hoots and boos when Governor Johnson was introduced, but

+last week.
+It was a Mississippi political stastic cheer when he took a bow.
 Johnson tried to convince the doubters by praising Eastland's record as Among those listening to Wallace at chairman of the Senate Judiciary Comrights bills came into his committee,

-board members were elected to represent the poor people who will be served by the anti-poverty program.
-Six of those elected -- Lafayette Brownlee Jr., Mrs. Mariah Cabbel, L. J. Martin, Henry McCoy, Joseph Mallisham, and William T. Sanders -- are Negroes, and one -- Mrs. Archie N. Colby--is white.
+In the election last month, seven board members were elected to represent the poor people who will be served by the anti-poverty program.
+Six of those elected -- Lafayette Brownlee Jr., Mrs. Mariah Cabbel, L. J. Martin, Henry McCoy, Joseph Mallisham, and William T. Sanders -- are Negroes, and one -- Mrs. Archie N. Colby -- is white.

-The TOP boardnow includes 30 members.
+The TOP board now includes 30 members.
 The proportion of Negroes--11 out of the 30--is about the same as in the community.

 In the same election last month, 34 members were chosen for TOP's new policy advisory board.
 Sixteen more members of the advisory board were named by PTA's.

 The election was held, Bell explained, because "the Office of Economic Opportunity, in funding TOP, said we'd have to give the people in the area being served a voice in the program."

 Tuscaloosa's population is about 109,000, and its "poverty population" is 37,205.
 But just 980 people voted in the anti-poverty election.

-Griffin said he was "not at all disappointed with this turn-out.
-"It's probably about average," he said.
-"And it's a much higher turn-out, populationwise, than in some of the large cities."
+Griffin said he was "not at all disappointed with this turn-out, "It's probably about average," he said, "And it's a much higher turn-out, populationwise, than in some of the large cities,"

 Loundes County

 (CONTINUED FROM PAGE ONE) "Their chances of winning aren't so good," said County Solicitor Carlton Perdue.
-"Some of the nigras who their life and treatment.
+"Some of the nigras who come in here seem to be pleased with their life and treatment.
 I think they might vote the straight Democratic ticket."

 Radio Station WAPX

 HAS INSTITUTED The Pastor's Study

 BROADCAST DAILY

 MONDAY THRU FRIDAY, 9:00 to 9:15 AM

 THE PASTOR'S STUDY is a daily devotional prepared under the auspices of and in conjunction with the Montgomery Ministerial Alliance.
 Listen to your favorite minister in our Pastor's Study.

 Also, for your continuing listening, our GOSPEL PROGRAMS, 4:00 to 6:00 AM and 9:15 to 11:00 AM, and with Gretchen Jenkins from 11:00 AM to 12 Noon, Monday thru Friday.

 WAPX Radio

-1600 k.c. on your dial
+1600 k.c. on your dial MONTGOMERY

-MONTGOMERY

 WJLD Radio Top 14 Hits

-1. KNOCK ON WOOD--Eddie Floyd (Stax)
+1. KNOCK ON WOOD--

 2. WHAT BECOMES OF A BROKEN HEART--Jimmy Ruffin (Soul)

 3. TOO MANY TEARDROPS--Joe Simon (Snd.
-Stage)

-4. DON'T ANSWER THE DOOR--B. B. King (ABC)
+Stage) 4.
+DON'T ANSWER THE DOOR--

+B.B.
+King (ABC)

-I WANNA BE WITH YOU--Dee Dee Warwick (Mercury) 6.
-I WORSHIP THE GROUND--
+5. I WANNA BE WITH YOU --

+Dee Dee Warwick (Mercury) 6.
+I WORSHIP THE GROUND --

-Jim my Hughes (Fame) 7.
-IT TEARS ME UP--Percy Sledge (Atlantic) 8.
-REACH OUT I'LL BE THERE--
+Jim my Hughes (Fame) IT TEARS ME UP--Percy Sledge (Atlantic) 8.
+REACH OUT I'LL BE THERE--Four Tops (Motown)

-9. DON'T BE A DROPOUT--James Brown (King) 10.
-BUT IT'S ALRIGHT --
+9. DON'T BE A DROPOUT--James Brown (King)

+10. BUT IT'S ALRIGHT --J. J. Jackson (Calla)

-J.J.
-Jackson (Calla) 11.
-LOVE IS A HURTIN' THING--
+11. LOVE IS A HURTIN' THING--

 Lou Rawls (Capitol)

+12. WHISPERS --

-12. WHISPERS--Jackie Wilson (Brunswick)
+Jackie Wilson (Brunswick)

+Fall and Winter

+Program Schedule

 13. BEAUTY IS ONLY SKIN DEEP--Temptations (Gordy)

 14. HYMN #5--The Mighty Hannibal (Surfine)

-SEND \$1.00 FOR EACH 45 RPM--NO C.O.D.
+SEND \$1.00 FOR EACH 45 RPM -- NO C.O.D.